prebid/prebid-js-plugin-brightcove/README.md

 d. (optional) Modify path to the prebid.js

 ### Update Host File (optional step)
-To build and run this project locally, you must first modify your host file to setup an alias for local.appnexus if you are planning on using an AppNexus bidder.
+To build and run this project locally, you must first modify your host file to setup an alias for local.prebid if you are planning on using an AppNexus bidder.
 Otherwise, your "localhost" domain may become blacklisted by AppNexus.

 Add the following line to your host file:
 ```bash